SOTIF-SE/OpenBehavior/README.md

 <!--- **[S1 – T-Intersection](avunit/osc1/s1_t_intersection.osc)**  -->
 - **S1 – T-Intersection**
-  The ego vehicle goes straight through a T-intersection.
+  The ego vehicle goes through a T-intersection.

 - **S2 – Crossroad Intersection**
-  The ego vehicle turns left at a crossroad intersection.
+  The ego vehicle goes through a crossroad intersection.

 - **S3 – Lane Following on a Straight Road**
   The ego vehicle follows its lane on a straight road with four lanes.